wamuir/enchant/README.md

-Go-Enchant-2
+Go-Enchant
 ==========

-Go-Enchant-2 provides bindings for the C [Enchant2 Spellcheck Library](http://www.abisource.com/projects/enchant/) in Go.
+Go-Enchant provides bindings for the C [Enchant2 Spellcheck Library](http://www.abisource.com/projects/enchant/) in Go.
 Instead of offering direct mappings to the Enchant functions, it abstracts away some complexity and makes it easier to do resource management in Go.
-Go-Enchant-2 is a fork of [Go-Enchant](https://github.com/hermanschaaf/enchant) with only minimal modification.
+Go-Enchant is a fork of [hermanschaaf/enchant](https://github.com/hermanschaaf/enchant) with only minimal modification.

 ### Installation